-Jim writes: Do you need a perc test if there is sewer hookup at the road?
-Also, is there such a thing as a well test also?
+Q: We are planning to buy a partly developed building lot.
+Do you need a perc test if there is sewer hookup at the road?
+Also, is there such a thing as a well test? — Jim

 In some areas, the availability of water is highly predictable, in others it is less so.
 In addition to evaluating the likelihood of finding good water at a reasonable depth, drillers and hydrologists can help you identify the most promising spots for siting the well.

 You should make your offer contingent upon your getting satisfactory answers regarding water availability, yield and quality, and well depth.
 However, there are rarely guarantees given in the well-drilling business, only probabilities.
 If you are not comfortable with taking the risks associated with well drilling, then look for a parcel that already has a well in place.
 If the yield and water quality has already been tested and documented, then you are in good shape.
 Otherwise, you will want to make testing the well yield and quality a contingency of your offer.

 Also, if you buy a piece of land with a “well installed,” you may still need to pay for the pump, well “development,” trenching, plumbing lines, and pressure tank.
 This process of completing the well system – which may cost as much as the drilling itself. — Steve Bliss, BuildingAdvisor.com

 Chamber System Failure

 Inspecting a Septic System

 Lifespan of Septic System’

 Perc Test Cost